Showing posts with label Rules. Show all posts

 • love the Lord my God with all my heart, soul, and strength

-• love me in Christ and my neighbor as myself
+• be kind to me and love my neighbor as myself

 • be thankful

 The only church in town will have people who fear more than trust in God and His Word.
-The Spirit of Christ bearing fruit through His people will compel old-sinful selves to give up their struggle and trust God's revealed truth.
-Yet, their selfish old nature will compel them to reject this wonderful new reality and the different set of principles and rules that go with it.
-The old master of their life is tough but they've adapted to him - this new life seems real good yet doesn't seem doable or sustainable - yes, it would take the power of God to live a life like that.
+The Spirit of Christ, bearing fruit through His people, will compel self-absorbed folks to turn from their struggle and trust God's revealed truth as to who they are.
+Yet, their selfish old nature will likely compel them to reject reality and the different set of principles that go along with it.
+The old master of their life is tough and they've adapted to him - this new life seems real good yet doesn't seem doable or sustainable - yes, it would take the power of God to live a life like that.

 Just for today...